dhtseany/FGC-ControlMine-CentOS7/README.md

 ```

 ## Options
 To use ControlMine, you'll feed it 2 options: the remote server name and the action you wish to perform.
-All available options are outlined as followS:
+All available options are outlined as follows:
 ```
 status          Show the current status of a remote node reboot          Reboot the remote node